edujtm/edujtm.github.io/content/posts/opencv-motion-detector.md

 We have a single push method that will receive the frames and calculate the scores on demand.
 There are three possible states for our moving window:

-- the window is empty, meaning that no frames we're consumed yet.
+- the window is empty, meaning that no frames were consumed yet.
 We can't calculate the similarity, so we just store the frame and wait for the next one.

 - the window has a single frame.
 In this case we calculate the similarity and store the frame for the next operations.